yaalalabs/fixyl/README.md

 # FIXYL
 ![logo.png](doc_support/icon.png)

 FIXYL is a tool for testing and verifying software that uses the [FIX protocol](https://www.fixtrading.org/what-is-fix/).
 It allows establishing FIX sessions and exchanging (and manipulating) FIX messages.
-As this tool can currently only act as a FIX client, it can only be used to test applications that act as a FIX server.
+As this tool can act as a FIX client or a FIX server.

 The tool is based on the message definition format used in [QuickFix](https://github.com/quickfix/quickfix/tree/master/spec) and the tool provides support for all standard and custom FIX dictionaries across version 4.x and 5.x of the FIX protocol.
 It features a wide variety of options to support the testing and debugging of FIX gateways.
 You can find a sample definition [here](https://github.com/quickfix/quickfix/blob/master/spec/FIX44.xml).